The All-Electric House – Stoke Bishop, Bristol.

 Breuer’s time in Bristol is well-known but researching P E Gane Ltd has drawn attention to the range of less well-known projects and ideas that the company was involved in between the First World War and the destruction of the business in the Blitz in 1940.
 Gane’s held regular exhibitions of new design in their College Green showrooms showcasing contemporary design and designers as well as designing a number of show house interiors for property developments working with a range of interesting architects and institutions.
-Amongst these is the All-Electric House for which P E Gane Ltd designed the interiors.
+Amongst these is the All-Electric House.

 People in Bristol are aware of classic Modernist houses like the Concrete House in Westbury-on-Trym (Connell, Ward and Lucas, 1934-5) but there are less well known treasures lurking in the suburbs.
 The All-Electric House was commissioned by the Bristol Branch of the Electrical Association for Women and built in 1935.
 A local architect Adrian Powell was chosen for the task and worked to a detailed client brief.

 The EAW aimed to demonstrate the potential of new electrical technology to make the lives of women less onerous.
 If you compare this small 4-bedroom house with the Concrete House or the Gane House, it differs in assuming that the domestic tasks are likely to be largely undertaken by the householder rather than maids and cooks.
-Gane had Breuer revamp the whole house in theory but in practice the kitchen and service areas were left untouched.
-The middle classes after the First World War were far less able to rely on service than the earlier generation.
+Gane had Breuer revamp the whole of his own house in theory, but in practice the kitchen and service areas were left untouched.
+More generally, the middle classes after the First World War were far less able to rely on service than the earlier generation.

 The house featured all kinds of electrical appliances and gadgets from an electric cooker, refrigerator and fires in every room to drying cupboards, electric clocks and food warmers.
 The reviewer in Design for Today, commented that design issues ‘were not subordinated to the propaganda interests of one industry.’
 (Design for Today, Jan, 1936, p.7) P E Gane Ltd provided all the furnishings for the show house and Crofton was keen to show the latest stuff.